 With the images of dogs wearing face masks popping in our social streams, and countless WhatsApp threads giving wind to miracle cures of every kind – many pet owners were left wondering – can dogs get coronavirus?

 In early March 2020, the World Health Organization declared the COVID-19 novel coronavirus as a global pandemic.
-The ensuing panic over the spread of the virus saw people and policymakers resort to all sorts of measures — sealing borders, hoarding toilet paper, flocking to the internet (and rumor mills mulling probable solutions), etc.
+The ensuing panic over the spread of the virus saw people and policymakers resort to all sorts of measures — sealing borders, hoarding toilet paper, flocking to the internet (and rumour mills mulling probable solutions), etc.

 Many people in worst-hit towns of China abandoned their pets or were forced to do so as Covid-19 cases grew in numbers.
 Left to their own sans food to last for an extended run, many fear that they would be starving.